emanspeaks/HideSubPage/README.md

 == What? ==

-The HideSubPage extension hides the parent page titles in subpage titles.
+The HideSubPage extension hides the parent page titles in subpage titles for the Main namespace only.

 For example, page 'Help/FAQ' normally has the 'Help/FAQ' title.
 If this extension is enabled, visible page title will be just 'FAQ' without the 'Help/' title.